toothless486/toothless486.github.io/pages/docs.md

 ---
 layout: page
-title: Algorithms
+title: Documentation
-permalink: /docs/algorithms/
+permalink: /docs/
 ---

-# Algorithms
+# Documentation

-Welcome to the {{ site.title }} Algorithms pages!
+Welcome to the {{ site.title }} Documentation pages!
 Here you can quickly jump to a particular page.

 <div class="section-index">